Violin Concerto No. 1 (Prokofiev): History

 Despite the events leading to the abdication of Tsar Nicholas II of Russia and eventually the October Revolution, 1917 became Prokofiev's most productive year compositionally.
 Along with this concerto he completed the "Classical" Symphony, the Third and Fourth Piano Sonatas, and the Visions Fugitives for piano.
 He also began the cantata Seven, They Are Seven, based on Chaldean texts, and worked on the Third Piano Concerto.
 Nevertheless, Prokofiev continued his habit of incorporating previously composed sections in the violin concerto (something he would also do in the Third Piano Concerto).
 He composed the concerto's opening melody in 1915, during his love affair with Nina Mescherskaya.
 The remaining movements were partly inspired by a 1916 Saint Petersburg performance of Karol Szymanowski's Myths by Polish violinist Paul Kochanski.

 Its premiere in Paris was a relative failure, partly due to the work being overshadowed by Stravinsky's more modish Octet.
 The Concerto's premiere had also been delayed some seven years after it had been completed, due to Prokofiev's itinerant existence at that time and the difficulty in finding a soloist.
 Had the premiere taken place in Petrograd in 1917, as initially planned, Kochanski would have taken the part.
 By 1923, however, Kochanski was unavailable for the scheduled Paris premiere.
 Bronisław Huberman would not even look at the score.
 Nathan Milstein was still in Russia.
-The violinist who finally tackled the solo part was Sergei Koussevitzky's concertmaster, Marcel Darrieux; although not famous, he was a solid musician and a more than able violinist, which was all that was necessary for a performance (Darrieux also premiered Kurt Weill's Concerto for Violin and Wind Instruments in 1925.)
+The violinist who finally tackled the solo part was Sergei Koussevitzky's concertmaster, Marcel Darrieux; although not famous, he was a solid musician and a more than able violinist (Darrieux also premiered Kurt Weill's Concerto for Violin and Wind Instruments in 1925), which was all that was necessary for a performance.
 Joseph Szigeti was in the audience, and was so impressed with the work that he took the Concerto into his repertory.
 The following year Szigeti achieved success when he played the Concerto in Prague with Fritz Reiner as conductor, then toured it around Europe and the United States.
 However, the U.S. premiere was not played by Szigeti, but by Richard Burgin, the concertmaster of the Boston Symphony Orchestra, on 24 April 1925, again under Koussevitzky.